awsdocs/aws-doc-sdk-examples/kotlin/services/ec2/Readme.md

 Define these values to successfully run the JUnit tests:

 - **ami** – An Amazon Machine Image (AMI) value.
 - **instanceName** – An instance name.
-You can obtain this value from the AWS Management Console.
+You can get this value from the AWS Management Console.
 - **keyPair** – A key pair to use.
 For example, **TestKeyPair**.
 - **groupName** – A group name to use.
 For example, **TestSecGroup**.
 - **groupDesc** – A description of the group.
 For example, **Test Group**.